Skip to main content

 Searched the web, read 3 files, wrote output.json

-• Ran command — shell commands the agent executed
+• Ran command — shell commands the agent executed on its VM

 • Searched the web — web research the agent performed